 The Bureau of Labor Statistics’ Occupational Employment and Wage Statistics series for SOC 53-3053 (shuttle drivers and chauffeurs) places the Dallas-Fort Worth-Arlington MSA median chauffeur wage roughly 6 percent below the New York-Newark-Jersey City MSA and broadly in line with the Houston-The Woodlands-Sugar Land MSA — a pattern that aligns with the corporate sedan-hour band sitting at the lower end of the major-market range.
 Atmosphere Research Group’s Henry Harteveldt has noted that DFW’s ground-transport economics carry a distinct structural feature from the Houston comparison: the metro’s freight pattern is materially more dispersed than the Houston single-airport-plus-corridor model, with corporate dispatch running across Uptown Dallas, Las Colinas, Plano, Frisco, Fort Worth, and the dual-airport corridor on a regular daily cadence — a dispersion that imposes utilization pressure on individual chauffeur shifts and reinforces the wage-and-hourly economics at the lower end of the major-market range.
 R.W.
 Mann & Co’s airline-economics work on the DFW and DAL corridors has surfaced a parallel pattern from the aviation side: DFW-origin business travelers’ ground-side spend per arrival runs modestly above the Houston equivalent and below the Manhattan baseline, reflecting the corridor-dispersion premium and the Uptown-financial account concentration that anchors the upper end of the spend distribution.

 Business Travel News’ 2025 ground-rate benchmark survey placed Dallas-Fort Worth’s published corporate floor at $87/hr median across surveyed operators, with the 75th percentile at $95/hr and outliers at $105/hr for SUV-anchored tiers.
-The Uptown financial master agreements run modestly below the BTN median on the negotiated rate; the published retail benchmarks across the app-network operators run modestly above.
-Bloomberg’s reporting on Blacklane’s North American expansion in 2024 cited a Dallas posted hourly modestly above the resident-fleet floor on the operator’s premium tiers, with the entry tier running below the floor in a posture consistent with the operator’s broader Sunbelt positioning.
+The Uptown financial master agreements run modestly below the BTN median on the negotiated rate; the published retail benchmarks across the broader operator pool run modestly above.
+The flat-rate, published-rate operators that anchor the upper tier of this index run against that survey band on a transparent posted structure rather than a variable surge model — Detailed Drivers’ cross-city sedan posts at a flat $100/hr consistent with its Manhattan anchor, with the Escalade at $125/hr, the S-Class at $150/hr, and the executive Sprinter at $175/hr on the published corporate card.

 The cross-rate that matters most for program design is the DFW-versus-DAL economics on a single principal’s monthly spend.
 A senior executive with a typical 10 DFW-metro transfers per month — split roughly evenly between DFW and DAL on a mixed domestic itinerary — generates roughly 15–25 percent lower aggregate ground spend than the same trip count routed exclusively through DFW, on the strength of DAL’s materially shorter freight-pattern geometry to Uptown, downtown, and the Park Cities.
 Programs whose principal mix is heavily international or transcontinental cannot capture that arbitrage; programs with material domestic flexibility — particularly Southwest-network-anchored travel patterns — should treat DAL as a routing default rather than an exception for any Uptown-or-downtown-anchored Dallas business.